faishal882/jh-vcs/README.md

 ## WARNING 😞

-This program is written in C/C++ and tested in Debian/Linux before running it in windows or any other operating you may have to change some code :wrench:.
+This program is written in C/C++ and tested in Debian/Linux before running it in windows or any other operating you may have to change some code.
 Even though i tried my best to write croos-platform code Thanks